US stocks take a late turn lower, marking 2nd straight loss - NewsBreak

 US stocks take a late turn lower, marking 2nd straight loss

 Only the index's consumer discretionary sector, which includes a mix of companies that rely on consumer spending, rose as investors bid up shares in Lowe's and other big retailers that reported better-than-expected quarterly results.
-Even so, the S&P remains within 80 points of its all-time high set on Monday.
+Even so, the S&P remains near its all-time high set on Monday.

 The market didn’t react much initially to the afternoon release of the minutes from the Federal Reserve’s latest policy meeting, which confirmed that central bank policymakers have made no firm decision about when to start unwinding their support measures for the economy, which has been steadily recovering from the pandemic recession.